 Get the recipe: Harvest Spice Smoothies

-Serve up a cup of coffee with some kick!
-This warmly-spiced coffee drink is spiked with orange liqueur and can be served iced or hot.
-Whatever temp you serve it, don't forget the orange slice to give a nod of the citrus flavors hiding inside.
+If you can't face Thanksgiving breakfast without your coffee, celebrate the holiday by serving up a cup of coffee with some kick!
+This spiced coffee drink is spiked with orange liqueur and can be served iced or hot.
+Whatever temp you serve it, don't forget the orange slice to give a nod to the citrus flavors hiding inside.
+Once the meal is over, you can use this Thanksgiving cocktail to toast the end of another successful holiday meal.

 Get the recipe: Orange-Spiced Coffee